-MENU/ESC

-To scroll through the menu section headers or to escape from anywhere in software.
+- MENU/ESC To scroll through the menu section headers or to escape from anywhere in software.
 The escape sequence allows the user to back out of any changes in a logical manner.
 Using the escape key aborts all changes to the current screen and backs the user out one level in the software tree.
 The manual will refer to this key as either MENU or ESC, depending upon its particular function.

-UP (arrow)

-To scroll through individual list or display items and to change number values.

-LEFT (arrow)

-To move the cursor from right to left during changes to a number value.
+In the battery-powered version of the Q45, this is also the ON button. - UP (arrow) To scroll through individual list or display items and to change number values. - LEFT (arrow) To move the cursor from right to left during changes to a number value. - ENTER To select a menu section or list item for change and to store any change.